cradlebio/custom-predictor-template/README.md

 ### Input parameters

-The input parameters of the custom predictors are assigned values when launching a task using the custom predictor and then provided as command line arguments to the custom predictor in the form `--name=value`.
+Input parameters are global parameters that remain the same for every sequence that the custom predictor is invoked with.
+They are assigned values when a task is launched from the Cradle platform that uses the custom predictor.
+The parameters are then provided as command line arguments to the custom predictor in the form `--name=value`.
 Input parameter values must be of type `bool`, `int`, `float` or `str`.

 ### REST interface